The capacity of Bernoulli nonadaptive group testing: Main result

 Our main result is the following:

 \begin{theorem} Consider nonadaptive noiseless group testing with a Bernoulli test design, and let

 Then, for any $\delta > 0$, with $T > (1+\delta) T^*$ tests, there exists a Bernoulli test design and detection algorithm with error probability tending to $0$ as $n \to \infty$.
-But with $T < (1 - \delta) T^*$ tests, any Bernoulli test design and detection algorithm will have error probability of at least $1/2$ for large enough $n$. \end{theorem}
+But with $T < (1 - \delta) T^*$ tests, any Bernoulli test design and detection algorithm will have error probability bounded away from $0$ for sufficiently large~$n$. \end{theorem}

 Here and elsewhere,

 is the binary entropy of $x \in [0,1]$.
 From now on, $\log$ always denotes log to the base $2$, while natural logarithms are explicitly written as $\ln$.